-When dining at their favorite restaurant, food safety is not something that is necessarily top of mind for the everyday patron.
-It is an expectation that the establishment is serving food that is of the highest quality and free of risk from illnesses such as food poisoning.
-But behind the doors of the kitchen, and in the food service industry as a whole, food safety is the single most important aspect of the business.
+When dining at their favorite restaurant, food safety is not always top of mind for the everyday patron.
+Customers expect establishments to serve food that is high quality and free from illness risks.
+Behind kitchen doors and across the food service industry, food safety remains the most important business priority.

-As of 2020, the CDC (Centers for Disease Control and Prevention) estimated that 48 million people become sick from foodborne illnesses each year.
-It remains critical that businesses maintain the highest standards of food quality control within their establishments, or the consequences could be dire by way of lawsuits, fines and penalties for violations, or even business closure.
+As of 2020, the Centers for Disease Control and Prevention (CDC), estimated that 48 million people become sick from foodborne illnesses annually.
+Because of this, businesses must maintain the highest food quality standards.
+Otherwise, they risk lawsuits, fines, penalties, or even forced closure.

 The Reality of Food Waste

 You may find it surprising to learn that food waste makes up an average of 30% of restaurant expenses every year.
-What’s more, food storage conditions are responsible for 85% of restaurant food waste.
-If kept at an improper temperature, the bacteria that sensitive foods are susceptible to can grow rapidly, causing them to be unsafe for consumption and, therefore, victims of waste.
+What is more, food storage conditions are responsible for 85% of restaurant food waste.
+When food is stored at improper temperatures, bacteria can grow rapidly.
+This growth makes food unsafe for consumption and leads directly to waste.

 The Benefits of Technology Advancement